 - Educate young people about dating violence and all other forms of abuse.

-- Place dating violence posters in the school and provide family violence information sheets for students.
+- Place dating violence posters in the school and provide prevention of domestic violence information sheets for students.

 - Give copies of a dating safely checklist to all students on registration day.

 - Include information about dating violence in the school newsletter.

 - Develop a student led bullying prevention and healthy relationships campaign.